Women, part 4

 1. “Go on night walks.”

 This was by far the most mentioned response.
 This comment was also the one that made me sad right away, because it is such a normal and simple activity.
 But the problem can be seen in that phrasing.
 It is such a normal and simple activity for men.
 Every reason why it shouldn’t be for women is wrong and has to be challenged.
 It was also the one that made me message many of my female friends with the question if they feel comfortable and safe when walking alone over the street at night.
 Sadly, many of them don’t.
 And these are ladies from different cities/villages in the world.
 So it isn’t decided purely on where you live.
 But one of my Brazilian friends doesn’t even feel comfortable to walk outside during the day.
-“Women [here] are constantly judged by what they wear and there bodies are used as public property.
+“Women [here] are constantly judged by what they wear and their bodies are used as public property.
 Which leads to a lot of harrassments and rapes.”

 The few times I am lost and I find myself wandering the streets at night (read: The few times I go out) I notice what I do when a girl/woman and I approach each other in an alley.
 I smile at her when we are still 10 meters away from each other.
 I step aside and hold my walk (even though there is more than enough room to pass each other walking).
 Then I say ‘good night’ and when she has passed me, I continue my walk.
 All with the idea to make her feel comfortable.
 But at the same time realizing that someone who wants to attack or abuse her probably does the same actions first.

 An American friend of mine carries a stabbing weapon with her to feel safer in the subway of New York if she goes home late at night.
 She also has taken self defence classes.
-Or she when she walks with a man on her side, nothing happens.
+She also says when she walks with a man on her side, nothing happens.
 But I think we can agree that this all is the wrong kind of safety.
 A few years ago, after a wave of rapes in the Netherlands, there was a discussion in Dutch politics if women should be able to carry pepper spray with them, to defend them selves against these rapes happening or other attacks or abuses against women.
 I was against this.
 Why?
 Not because I want women to be raped or attacked or abused, but because I want to live in a world where you feel safe not because you can fight, carry a weapon or carry pepper spray.
 Or because you walk with a man on your side.
 But because you know that nobody is going to harm you!
 A feeling of safety, not because you can protect yourself or someone else can, but because the outside world is just not dangerous.
 Of course, that feels like a Utopia, but in my view we can achieve or at least come closer to this Utopia with education and teaching men how to behave, than with weapons and fighting.

 So what can men do to comfort the women walking alone on the street?
 And of course, then I’m talking about the guys that don’t do anyting wrong.
 The ones who don’t bother the lady in any way whatsoever.
 The guys that do, should now know what they shouldn’t do.